 Within the faculty of IDE a series of 2-day Master Classes is developed for design professionals.
 The Master Classes are given by top lecturers or alumni from the faculty of Industrial Design Engineering, across a variety of disciplines of the design field.
 These can very well be used to obtain your Doctoral Education credits.
 More information on these Master Classes can be found on the IDE MC page.

-it is also possible to obtain credits at conference workshops, summer schools and courses at other institutions.
 Due to the fact that these are mostly announced on a short term there is no list of these available on this website.
-As soon as we are informed about an upcoming summer school or workshop, we will announce it on this page.

 If you have found an interesting summer school or course yourself, please let us know on firstname.lastname@example.org, so we can check if the quality meets the Graduate School requirements and we can share it with the other PhD candidates.